Skip to main content

 A monolithic system can become complex and difficult to scale because all parts are tightly connected.
 On the other hand, microservices allow individual services to fail without affecting the entire system.

-• The ML application has a long life cycle.
+• ML Application Lifecycle has a long lifecycle

 Model Life Cycle